OjanayR/Temp-Mood-Board/README.md

 # Temp Mood Board

 Temp Mood Board is a weather app built using React JS.
-This app fetches an API and displays the weather and *temperature around the world.
+This app fetches an API and displays the weather and *temperatures around the world.
 Just type in your desired country/city.
-In addition, depending on the city/country temperature, a differnt background image will appear, associating with the forcast. *Temperatures are read in celsius.
+In addition, depending on the city/country temperature, a different background image will appear, associating with the forecast. *Temperatures are read in celsius.

 ## Technologies Used
 React JS